Midas1045/task-app2/README.md

-# LAB TASK-APP DEVOPS DOCUMENTATION
+# LAB STATIC WEB-APP DEVOPS DOCUMENTATION
-The Lab Task-App is a comprehensive lab project that combines frontend and backend development with modern DevOps workflows.
+The Lab Web-App is a comprehensive lab project that combines frontend and backend development with modern DevOps workflows.
 It showcases CI/CD automation, Jenkins pipeline orchestration, containerized deployments with Docker, and infrastructure provisioning with Terraform.

 ## Table of Contents